Data Privacy vs. Data Security: Definitions and Differences

 Table of contents

-- What is data privacy and data security?
+- What is the basic difference between data privacy and data security?

-- What is more important - Data privacy or data security?
+- Which is more important - Data privacy or data security?

 - Rounding it all up

-- Data Privacy vs Data Security: Recommended reads
+- Data privacy vs data security: Related reads

 Data privacy and data security are two critical components of information management, particularly in the age of the internet and digital data.
 They may seem synonymous, but they refer to distinct concepts that provide a comprehensive approach to protecting sensitive information.